Maximum life span: Non-demographic evidence

 Evidence for maximum lifespan is also provided by the dynamics of physiological indices with age.
 For example, scientists have observed that a person's VO2max value (a measure of the volume of oxygen flow to the cardiac muscle) decreases as a function of age.
 Therefore, the maximum lifespan of a person could be determined by calculating when the person's VO2max value drops below the basal metabolic rate necessary to sustain life, which is approximately 3 ml per kg per minute.
 On the basis of this hypothesis, athletes with a VO2max value between 50 and 60 at age 20 would be expected "to live for 100 to 125 years, provided they maintained their physical activity so that their rate of decline in VO2max remained constant".

-In animals
+In other animals

 Small animals such as birds and squirrels rarely live to their maximum life span, usually dying of accidents, disease or predation.

 The maximum life span of most species is documented in the AnAge repository (The Animal Ageing and Longevity Database).

-Maximum life span is usually longer for species that are larger or have effective defenses against predation, such as bird flight, chemical defenses or living in social groups.
+Maximum life span is usually longer for species that are larger, at least among endotherms, or have effective defenses against predation, such as bat or bird flight, arboreality, chemical defenses or living in social groups.
+Among mammals, the presence of a caecal appendix is also correlated with greater maximal longevity.

 The differences in life span between species demonstrate the role of genetics in determining maximum life span ("rate of aging").
 The records (in years) are these: